bhauman/react-native-figwheel-bridge/README.md

 ## State of this library

+> This library is intended to only replace the functionality
+> provided by the `figwheel-bridge.js` file in re-natal

 This library is going to change.
 I'm using it as a base to understand the issues when integrating ClojureScript tooling with React Native tooling.